Ylgr/new-whyelsetheyare-blog/source/_posts/blockchain-technical-thinking-chapter-1-falling-stars.md

 Although IOTA is not really count to be a Blockchain, it is still been a statue in Crypto world that make some special move to change mindset of Blockchain world.

+When world around with IOTA, you can't use some kind of keypair created by Cryptography algorithm like: Ed25519 or Secp256k1.
+However, it still has key pair to interact with its network.

+To push a transaction to network, you need to verify other two existed transaction that order by an algorithm called The tangle.

+Well, I ran out of things to talk about it because I don't work with it much to understand deeper.

+#3.
+A research lab from National University of Singapore

+Finally, my story will end up with a symbol from NUS named Zilliqa.

+Nothing much to talk about it.
+It's just a bunch of new technology that need you study to use it.
+Although it has time shine in top 20, it isn't like other 2 above used to be in top 10.

+Not enough popularity,at least with me to spend time to study.
+However, I still want to talk about it because of respecting the ideals of development team.